fluidware/fluidsurveys-docs/chapters/Analyze/exportdata.rst

 Export Data
 -----------

 For all the data buffs out there, the final piece in the mosaic is the exporting of data which allows for further manipulation external to FluidSurveys.
+By default, all information is downloaded via http://.
+When

 Export Survey Questions
 ^^^^^^^^^^^^^^^^^^^^^^^